A Session Type System for Asynchronous Unreliable Broadcast Communication: Asynchronous Unreliable Broadcast Session Calculus

 Reduction rules \Recover and \BRecover describe recovery from a situation where a $s$-endpoint might not be able to progress.
 For example, it may be the case that the $s$-endpoint is non-synchronised, or the network node using the $\aggr s$-endpoint is deadlocked due to the interleaving with other behaviour.
 However, due to assumptions A2, A4 and A6, a network node cannot possibly have the knowledge to decide whether a local session endpoint can progress or not.
 Assumption A4 implies that a node cannot know whether a send message was received.
 Assumption A2 implies that a network node cannot know whether an expected message was lost and, moreover, due to assumption A6, if an expected message was not send yet.

-Therefore, reduction rules \Recover and \BRecover allow nodes to act autonomously, which means that network nodes can recover even if it recovery is not necessary to achieve progress.
+Therefore, reduction rules \Recover and \BRecover allow nodes to act autonomously, which means that network nodes can recover even if their recovery is not necessary to achieve progress.
 For example, the following reduction on rule \Recover

 is not necessary to achieve progress, because the $\aggr s$-endpoints and $s$-endpoint are in a state that can eventually interact.

 In practice communicating nodes require necessary but not sufficient conditions together with mechanisms, such as time-outs, to approximate lack of progress.
 This means that, in practice, there is always the possibility to recover even if endpoint interaction is eventually possible.
 We could define, for example, semantics that use global information to recover but then we would not respect assumptions A4 and A6.
 For example, rule \Recover might be defined as: